THE IMPACT OF TECHNOLOGY ON THE FRAME

 At the end of this course participants will be able to:

-- Describe some key differences in the therapeutic frame between in-person therapy sessions and tele-session when using technology such as FaceTime or telephone.
+- Describe some key differences in the therapeutic frame between in-person therapy sessions and tele-sessions when using technology such as FaceTime or telephone.

 - Explain the differences in how the body is impacted and experienced for both therapist and patient when treatment is electronic, or “tele-treatment.”

-- Discuss and analyze the differences and similarities in how silence is used and experienced wh
+- Discuss and analyze the differences and similarities in how silence is used and experienced when comparing in-person therapy versus tele-treatment.

 - Hartman, S. (2011).
 Reality 2.0: When Loss Is Lost.
 Psychoanal.
 Dial., 21:468-482.